heathermiller/wwwcs7680/final-project.md

 reading/structuring/sketching ideas early on.

 I will set aside a meeting block on Friday mornings.
-A sign up sheet will go around during the September 15 class period for you to grab 3-4 meeting blocks over the course of the semester.
+A sign up sheet will go around for you to grab 3-4 meeting blocks over the course of the semester as soon as final projects are chosen.

 ## Project Repository